muditpathak8/playground/README.md

 - You will see a new Snapshot
 - This time the Artifact will have Provenance.
 You can see the Flow and Trail, and also the git commit short-sha, and git commit message.
+- In https://app.kosli.com, click `Flows` on the left hand side menu
+- Click the Flow named `playground-alpha-ci`
+- You should see a single Trail whose name is the repo's current HEAD commit
+- Click the Trail name to view it, and confirm this Trail has no attestations

 # View a deployment diff